karl-denby/mongo-infra-docker/README.md

   - `docker exec -it node1 /bin/bash` runs bash as root on the **node1** container
   - you can just look at the docker-compose.yml to see what each container is called, or you can see it in `docker ps`
   - `docker stats` is a great way to see the cpu/memory usage and limits of each container
-  - if you `cd extras` there are a couple of extra containers, one is a proxy (docker compose up -d proxy) on `proxy.om.interal` another is a load-balancer (docker compose up -d lb) on `lb.om.internal`

 ---

 **Example 2:**